-- Sensitization and involvement of state level programme officers - Workshops for voluntary agencies - Workshops for mental health professionals namely psychologists, psychiatric social workers and psychiatric nurses - > Training programmes in public mental health for programme managers - > State level workshops for the health directorate personnel, development of models of integration of mental health into primary health up to the district level - Preparation of support materials in the form of manuals, health records for different types of health personnel and health education materials - > Training program for teachers of undergraduate psychiatry - > Initiation of district mental health programme in 28 districts of 22 states - Expansion of the district mental health programme for 100 districts with the budgetary allocation of rupees 190 crores in the 10th five-year plan (2002-03 to 2006-07).
+- Sensitization and involvement of state level programme officers - Workshops for voluntary agencies - Workshops for mental health professionals namely psychologists, psychiatric social workers and psychiatric nurses - > Training programmes in public mental health for programme managers - > State level workshops for the health directorate personnel, development of models of integration of mental health into primary health up to the district level - Preparation of support materials in the form of manuals, health records for different types of health personnel and health education materials - Training program for teachers of undergraduate psychiatry - > Initiation of district mental health programme in 28 districts of 22 states - Expansion of the district mental health programme for 100 districts with the budgetary allocation of rupees 190 crores in the 10th five-year plan (2002-03 to 2006-07).

-4.2 The District Mental Health Programme (DMHP)
+.4.2 The District Mental Health Programme (DMHP)

 The DMHP, which operates as part of the National Mental Health Programme was launched in 1996-97 in four districts.
 By 2000 the DMHP was extended to 22 districts in 20 States and Union Territories and by 2002 the DMHP further extended to 27 districts in 22 States and Union Territories, providing for services to over 40 million of the population.
-In the current 10th plan period the government has announced the programmes extension to 100 districts across the states, with a total budget outlay of 200 crore rupees
+In the current 10th plan period the government has announced the programmes extension to 100 districts across the states, with a total budget outlay of 200 crore rupees aspects of implementation of NMHP.

-There have been many barriers to reach the goals set out in the 1982 document.
-The goals were too ambitious to begin with and sufficient attention was not paid to all aspects of implementation of NMHP.
 The other important barrier has been the lack of funding.
 Though NMHP came up in 1982 the subsequent three five years plans did not make adequate funding allocation.
 Further even the funds allotted were not fully utilized.
 It was only in the 9th Five-year plan that a substantial amount of Rs 28 cores was made available and it was projected to be Rs 190 cores in the 10th Five-year plan.